zolboo1024/boxeweb/README.md

-## Instructions for Local Dev

-Don't forget to look at the dependencies and install them!
+## Don't forget to look at the dependencies and install them!
 It's in the package.json file.